WebAssembly/design/AstSemantics.md

 The operations available in the AST are defined here in language-independent way but closely match operations in many programming languages and are efficiently implementable on all modern computers.
-Floating point arithmetic follows the IEEE 754 standard and unless otherwise specified uses the round-to-nearest ties-to-even mode.
+Floating point arithmetic follows the IEEE 754 standard, except that when any operation other than Neg, Abs, Copysign, reinterpret casts, or any of the Load or Set operations which returns a floating point value returns a NaN, the contents of the NaN's sign bit and significand are entirely unspecified.
+Except where otherwise specified, floating point operations use the round-to-nearest ties-to-even rounding mode.

 Some operations may *trap* under some conditions, as noted below.
 In v.1, trapping means that execution in the WebAssembly module is terminated and